W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 Everyone makes an ego or a self for one’s-self, which is subject to enormous variation because of ego’s instability.
 ²Everyone also makes an ego for everyone else everyone perceives; others’ ego is equally variable.
 ³One’s-ego’s-and-others’-ego’s interaction is a process that alters one’s-ego-and-others’-ego, because one’s-ego-and-others’-ego were not made by or with the Unalterable.
-⁴It is important to realise that egos being altered by interacting with each other, can and does occur as readily when the interaction takes place in the mind as when the interaction involves physical proximity.
+⁴It is important to realize that egos being altered by interacting with each other, can and does occur as readily when the interaction takes place in the mind as when the interaction involves physical proximity.
 ⁵Thinking about another ego is as effective in changing relative perception as is physical interaction.
 ⁶There could be no better example that the ego is only an idea and not a fact.
 :::